jessenovotny/bootstrap-asset-pipeline/README.md

 [Twitter Bootstrap](http://getbootstrap.com/) has some really good documentation as well.
 If you browse to their site and click on [CSS](http://getbootstrap.com/css/) in the menu you will see how to structure your HTML and CSS in a way that allows for easy responsive UI.

-If you click on [Components](http://getbootstrap.com/components/), you will see how to use all the resuable components that Bootstrap provides.
+If you click on [Components](http://getbootstrap.com/components/), you will see how to use all the reusable components that Bootstrap provides.
 These are common parts of web sites like buttons, dropdowns and navigation.

 Finally, if you click on [JavaScript](http://getbootstrap.com/javascript/) you will see how to use Bootstrap's JavaScript component to enhance our application.
 It makes creating modals and collapsing menus super easy.